 The majestic Mackinac Bridge, which connects St. Ignace in Michigan’s Upper Peninsula to Mackinaw City in the Lower Peninsula and overlooks Mackinac Island, is an essential part of planning your perfect Northern Michigan vacation.
-Whether you’re traveling between Michigan’s peninsulas or are visiting Mackinac Island, this marvel of engineering is an iconic Northern Michigan attraction—and even graces the state’s license plates.
+Whether you’re traveling between Michigan’s peninsulas or visiting Mackinac Island, this marvel of engineering is an iconic Northern Michigan attraction—and even graces the state’s license plates.
 As the world’s fifth longest suspension bridge and the longest suspension bridge in the Western Hemisphere, it should be a must-see part of your vacation.
-Read on for a break down on some key Mackinac Bridge facts you need to know before making your travel plans.
+Read on for key facts you need to know before making your travel plans.

 Mackinac Bridge Tolls